longhorn/website/content/docs/1.5.0/references/settings.md

 #### Storage Over Provisioning Percentage

-> Default: `200`
+> Default: `100`

-The over-provisioning percentage defines how much storage can be allocated relative to the hard drive's capacity.
+The over-provisioning percentage defines the amount of storage that can be allocated relative to the hard drive's capacity.

-With the default setting of 200, the Longhorn Manager will allow scheduling new replicas only after the amount of disk space has been added to the used disk space (**storage scheduled**), and the used disk space (**Storage Maximum** - **Storage Reserved**) is not over 200% of the actual usable disk capacity.
+By increase this setting, the Longhorn Manager will allow scheduling new replicas only after the amount of disk space has been added to the used disk space (**storage scheduled**), and the used disk space (**Storage Maximum** - **Storage Reserved**) is not over the over-provisioning percentage of the actual usable disk capacity.

-This value can be lowered to avoid overprovisioning storage.
-See [Multiple Disks Support](../../volumes-and-nodes/multidisk/#configuration) for details.
-Also, a replica of volume may take more space than the volume's size since the snapshots need storage space as well.
-The users can delete snapshots to reclaim spaces.
+It's worth noting that a volume replica may require more storage space than the volume's actual size, as the snapshots also require storage.
+You can regain space by deleting unnecessary snapshots.

 ### Danger Zone